 If a person plans to file a case against an entity of the city, county, or state government, the timeframe is only six months or 180 days.

-If you or a loved one suffered a catastrophic injury, reach out to the Fresno catastrophic injury lawyers at ACTS Law.
+If you or a loved one suffered a catastrophic injury, reach out to the Fresno catastrophic injury lawyers at ACTS LAW.
 We have the knowledge and resources to reconstruct the circumstances of your case and fight to ensure that you are receiving the appropriate compensation to which you are entitled.
 Our legal team has vast experience in these types of cases, and we are dedicated to making this process as easy as possible.
-To schedule a free, confidential consultation, call us today at 833-ACTS-LAW opens phone dialeror contact us online.
+To schedule a free, confidential consultation, call us today at 833-228-7529 or contact us online.

 With offices in San Diego and Los Angeles, we serve clients throughout Southern California.